30 Surprising Things That Affect Whether You May Get Cancer

 Consuming dietary fiber isn't just about staying regular—it's also a potent cancer fighter.
 "Eating a diet that is not sufficient in fiber, fruits and green leafy vegetables can possibly lead to colon cancer," says Nesheiwat.
 "Vitamins and minerals in plant-based foods act as antioxidants to help fight free radicals, or atoms that cause damage to cells.
 Lack of this healthy protective fiber can increase your risk of free radicals and can ultimately cause cancer."

-The Remedy Rx: Experts say women should aim to consume 28 grams of fiber per day, and men 35.
+The Rx: Experts say women should aim to consume 28 grams of fiber per day, and men 35.

 Getting Even Occasional Sunburns